← Back to all destinations

 • Best setup: ICOCA/Suica mobile IC card

-• Kansai (KIX): Nankai or JR into city
+• KIX: Nankai or JR into the city

 • Nara: easiest low-stress culture + nature day

-For first solo trips, cap to one day trip every 3–4 days to avoid transit fatigue.
+For first solo trips, cap at one day trip every 3–4 days.

 Photo Credits